vboyev-MSFT/defender-docs/defender-for-iot/manage-sites.md

     :::image type="content" source="media/manage-sites/device-set-site-manually.png" alt-text="Screenshot of the set site manually drop down list for changing the site location setting" lightbox="media/manage-sites/device-set-site-manually.png":::

 1. Select **Save and close**.
 1. The Set site confirmation box appears.
 Select **Confirm** to finalize the change.
-Finalizing the change prevents automatic site reassignment based on existing site security rules and remains until the device is reset manually.
+Finalizing the change prevents automatic site reassignment based on existing site security rules.
+This change remains until the device is reset manually.

 Alternatively, for managing multiple device or making site wide changes, it is recommended to go to **Site security** and use the **Edit site** wizard to more efficiently manage the site and the devices associated to it.
-For more information, see [link to site security](monitor-site-security.md). <!-- but this is more like removing a device from a specific site, not adding it to a different one instead?? how is this different from the bulk management mentioned above?
+For more information, see [Site security](monitor-site-security.md). <!-- but this is more like removing a device from a specific site, not adding it to a different one instead?? how is this different from the bulk management mentioned above?
 AMIT-->

 ## Edit or delete a site